Finding the Mother Tree

 The trees that we plant, how big they are, how far we space them apart, how we weed around them to get rid of the plants that we think are robbing our special trees of resources, treating the forest like a zero-sum game, that there’s only so much resource pie, and that if these other plants are taking up those resources, water, nutrients, and so on, then there’s less for the trees—that’s based on the idea that only competition matters.
 And so, weeding out these plants—spacing the trees, even thinning them when they’re later in life—that’s all about managing competition so we can make these dominant trees.

-What I was observing in the mortality in these forests were other interactions going on, not just competition: there’s collaboration going on; there’s parasitisms going on; there’s protocooperation.
-There’s a whole suite of ways that trees are interacting—which, of course, I knew and understood deep in my DNA, myself, from growing up in the forest: that it’s a complex place with sophisticated interactions between plants and trees and the other organisms.
+What I was observing in the mortality of these forests were other interactions going on, not just competition: there’s collaboration going on; there’s parasitism going on; there’s protocooperation.
+There’s a whole suite of ways that trees are interacting—which, of course, I knew and understood deep in my DNA from growing up in the forest: that it’s a complex place with sophisticated interactions between plants and trees and the other organisms.

 EMYou describe how your experiments started to reveal this cooperation, and the nuances you’re describing were not met with what you could describe as “open arms” by many of your colleagues and people within the government you were working for, even after your research started to offer some proof of what you were seeing within this cooperation model.
 And this continued for years, even after your work garnered wide recognition.
 What was it like to butt up against this continual resistance?